Learn and understand what is Pilot Testing and explore its objective, steps to perform, comparison, etc. through this tutorial:

 #3) Proper Planning: For any successful project, planning is very important from the very beginning.
 Resources, timelines, hardware, and software required test scenarios, budget, deployment of servers: everything has to be well planned.

-Evaluation criteria for the pilot test should be planned as the number of users who participated, number of satisfied/dissatisfied users, support requests and calls, etc.
+Evaluation criteria for the pilot test should be planned as the number of users who participated, the number of satisfied/dissatisfied users, support requests and calls, etc.

 #4) Documentation: All the required documents should be prepared and shared across the teams.
 The installation process should be documented properly before testing starts.
 Test scripts should be available for the software to be tested, along with the list of functions to be executed.